Hank Worden

-Hank Worden (born Norton Earl Worden; July 23, 1901 – December 6, 1992) was an American cowboy-turned-character actor who appeared in many Westerns, including many John Ford films such as The Searchers and the TV series The Lone Ranger.
+Hank Worden (born Norton Earl Worden; July 23, 1901 – December 6, 1992) was an American cowboy-turned-character actor who appeared in many Westerns, including a dozen John Ford films, such as The Searchers, and the TV series The Lone Ranger.

 Biography

-Born in Rolfe, Iowa, Worden was raised on a cattle ranch near Glendive, Montana and was educated at Stanford University and the University of Nevada as an engineer.
-He enlisted in the U.S. Army hoping to become an Army pilot, but failed to pass flight school.
+Worden was born in Rolfe, Iowa, and raised on a cattle ranch near Glendive.
+He was educated as an engineer at Stanford University and the University of Nevada.
+He enlisted in the U.S. Army hoping to become an Army Air Force aviator but failed to pass flight school.
 An expert horseman, he toured the country in rodeos as a saddle bronc rider.
-During one ride, his horse landed atop him and fractured his neck, but aside from a temporary soreness, Worden did not know of the nature of the damage until x-rayed 20 years later.
-While appearing in a rodeo at Madison Square Garden in New York, he and fellow cowboy Tex Ritter were chosen to appear in the Broadway play Green Grow the Lilacs (1931).
+During one ride his horse landed atop him and fractured his neck, but aside from a temporary soreness, Worden did not know the severity of the damage until x-rayed 20 years later.
+While participating in a rodeo at Madison Square Garden in New York, he and fellow cowboy Tex Ritter were chosen to appear in the Broadway play Green Grow the Lilacs (1931).
 Following the run of the play, Worden drove a cab in New York City, and then worked on dude ranches as a wrangler and as a guide on the Bright Angel trail of the Grand Canyon.

 A chance encounter with actress Billie Burke at a dude ranch led her to recommend him to several film producers.
 Worden made his film debut as an extra in Cecil B. DeMille's The Plainsman (though a few later films were released prior to The Plainsman).
 By this time, Tex Ritter had become a star, and Worden played sidekick roles in a number of Ritter's Westerns.
 In several of his early appearances, Worden was billed as "Heber Snow", until he reverted to his real name.
 A small part in Howard Hawks's Come and Get It led to a number of later appearances for that director, who also recommended him to director John Ford.
-He appeared in six episodes of the TV series The Lone Ranger.